Username4Fabian/Research_TimeTracking/Hardware.md

 * [https://chat.openai.com](https://chat.openai.comhttps:/)

 [^1]: The Model B and B+ perform almost the same in the, for this project, important aspects, so they are treated as an equal here.

+[^2]: This part was created by OpenAIs ChatGPT 3.5 using this prompt: "how would I go on about a internal time synchronization of multiple raspberry pis.
+They need to be really precise.
+Close to 10 milliseconds"